mlyszczek/embedlog/readme.md

 --enable-out-stderr (default: enable)
 -------------------------------------

-When set, library will be able to print logs to standard error output.
+When set, library will be able to print logs to standard error output (stderr) and standard output (stdout).
 Nothing fancy.

 --enable-out-file (default: enable)
 -----------------------------------